gi-tops/admin/README.md

 - Break away from using as much direct language from the safe-settings repo.
 - Talk about validating configs ensuring they meet the security baseline.
 - Add examples for repos and suborgs.

+### Adding category

+just adding some detail not much else.